Photos from this trip can be found here.

 The dogs ate their food half asleep while I took pictures.
 I loved the dryness and the nearly snow-free Pasayten Wilderness.
 Not sure how much daylight we had as we left the summit, but we got back down to the Robinson Creek trail just after sunset.
 While on the trail we ran into a deer that stood about 100 yards away and stared into the light from my head lamp.
 It nearly freaked me out as I couldn’t tell what it was at first.
 Yes, I get scared easily in the dark with too many horror flick scenes running through my head.
 The dogs are great company to have!

-This trip took us half a day, 12 hours altogether, but it was completely worth it.
+This trip took us half a day, 12 hours all together but was completely worth it.
 Four fours of driving back to Seattle, oh joy!